phetsims/natural-selection/doc/implementation-notes.md

 _Data Probe_: The model uses a 2D coordinate frame, where +generation is to the right, and +population is up.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down.
 The data probe can only move horizontally, so the y-axis is irrelevant.
 But positon is a `Vector2` because it's required by DragListener. `ModelViewTransform` handles the transforms.

-**Query Parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
+**Query Parameters**: Query parameters are used to enable sim-specific features.
+Some of these query parameters are public, but most are for debugging and tuning model behavior.
 Sim-specific query parameters are documented in [NaturalSelectionQueryParameters](https://github.com/phetsims/natural-selection/blob/master/js/common/NaturalSelectionQueryParameters.js).

 **Assertions**: The sim makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
 This sim performs type-checking for almost all function arguments via `assert`.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.